Leaders’ debate: Harris, Martin and McDonald clash on economy, housing and potential coalitions

 After spending the two hours closely listening to the debate, these are Jennifer’s key moments of the debate.

-Mary Lou McDonald is asked about attitude of banks to Sinn Féin’s Housing policy
+Mary Lou McDonald is asked about attitude of banks to Sinn Féin’s housing policy

 As she leaves, the Sinn Féin leader is asked by Jennifer Bray is she confident banks will approve mortgages for Sinn Féin’s proposed affordable housing scheme.

-She says the banks have set out their requirements for mortgages to be be granted and Sinn Féin is absolutely confident it can meet the requirements.
+She says the banks have set out their requirements for mortgages to be granted and Sinn Féin is absolutely confident it can meet the requirements.

 Expect that to be very closely scrutinised over the next few days.